Judge allows Derek Chauvin to live outside of Minnesota as he awaits trial in death of George Floyd

 Court records show Chauvin’s $1 million conditional bond was secured through A-Affordable Bail Bond, based in Brainard, Minn., two hours north of Minneapolis.
 The records do not show how the bond was secured or how much was paid in advance — disclosures that are not required under state law — and Chauvin’s attorney has declined to say.
 As of Friday, a “bail fund” set up on a private fundraising website by unidentified members of Chauvin’s family had raised just less than $5,500.

-Chauvin’s release sparked new protests across the Twin Cities Wednesday and Thursday — prompting Gov. Tim Walz to activate the National Guard and deploy State Patrol officers to Minneapolis.
+Chauvin’s release sparked new protests across the Twin Cities on Wednesday and Thursday — prompting Gov. Tim Walz (D) to activate the National Guard and deploy State Patrol officers to Minneapolis.
 Though most gatherings were peaceful, Minneapolis police arrested more than 50 people at a protest outside the city’s 5th Precinct station Wednesday night.

 Under his bail conditions, Chauvin cannot possess a firearm and must attend all court hearings.
 The judge ordered him to obtain a mobile phone so that he can be reached at all times.
 Chauvin also was ordered to surrender his passport.